hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 ^^^^^^^^^^

 The CPU memory allocated to Slurm jobs scales linearly with the number of allocated CPU cores.
-See :ref:`sofia_hardware_details` for the memory per core available in each partition.
+See :ref:`sofia_hardware` for the memory per core available in each partition.

 All jobs must use the default memory allocation.
 Memory overrides ``--mem``,